KomodoPlatform/dPoW/doc/update054.md

 ### dPoW 0.5.4 update information

-- Build and Sync the `tokel` branch of the komodo repository (https://github.com/KomodoPlatform/komodo/tree/tokel) and rename it to a tokel specific folder.
+- On your 3P node, build and Sync the `tokel` branch of the komodo repository (https://github.com/KomodoPlatform/komodo/tree/tokel) and rename it to a tokel specific folder.

 ```bash
 git clone https://github.com/komodoplatform/komodo -b tokel tokelkomodo